 - Take your asthma medicine.
 Many people with chronic asthma take drugs (usually an inhaled corticosteroid) that decreases the inflammation of the airways.
 Studies show that taking these drugs on a daily basis decreases your risk of having asthma attacks.
-If your doctor puts you on a daily asthma medication, it's important that you take it as prescribed and DON'T MISS A DOSE!
+If your doctor puts you on a daily asthma medication, it's important that you take it as prescribed.

 If you suspect that you may have allergies as a trigger for your asthma, ask your doctor to refer you to a board certified allergist who can perform skin testing or any other procedures needed to properly identify your allergies.

 3. My Asthma Worsens Whenever I Take Pain Medication.
 Why?